Grimsby: Other sports

 An ice hockey club has been based in Grimsby since 1936.
 It has teams playing at various levels throughout the English Ice Hockey Association structure, under the name of Grimsby Red Wings.
 In 2009 the club added an ice sled hockey team to ensure that it was able to offer a fully inclusive sport for the NE Lincolnshire area.

 The amateur Rugby Union side, the Grimsby RUFC, and an amateur cricket side, the Grimsby Town Cricket Club, attract reasonable levels of support.
-The Grimsby Scorpions American Football team operated until 2014 before relocating to Hull, where it merged with Hull's team as Humber Warhawks.
+The Grimsby Scorpions American football team operated until 2014 before relocating to Hull, where it merged with Hull's team as Humber Warhawks.
 Despite playing in another county the club maintains representation of both East Yorkshire and North East Lincolnshire.

 Tennis teams from local clubs have been successful in various inter-county competitions.
 The men's team from Grimsby Tennis Centre won the Lincolnshire Doubles League in 2005.
 Tennis players from the town represent the county on a regular basis at all age levels.
 Grimsby Tennis Centre underwent a major redevelopment of facilities in 2005 and is now wholly accessible to disabled people.

 The town had one of the largest table tennis leagues in the country, with over 120 teams competing in the 1970s, but like the game of squash, the sport has declined in the town during recent years.

 Culture and attractions

 Entertainment

-Before the late 1960s many public houses in the area were owned by the local brewer Hewitt Brothers and had a distinctive local touch, but it was taken over in 1969 by the brewer Bass-Charrington.
+Before the late 1960s many public houses in the area were owned by the local brewer Hewitt Brothers and had a distinctive local touch.
+In 1969, it was taken over by the brewer Bass-Charrington.
 The pubs have been re-badged many times, closed or sold off.
 The Barge Inn is a former grain barge converted into a pub/restaurant.
 It has been moored at the Riverhead quay since 1982.

 Musical entertainment is provided at the Grimsby Auditorium, built in 1995 in Cromwell Road, Yarborough, near Grimsby Leisure Centre.
 The smaller Caxton Theatre is in Cleethorpe Road (A180) in East Marsh, near the docks.
 The Caxton Theatre provides entertainment by adults and youths in theatre.
 Notable in the area is the Class Act Theatre Company run by the local playwright David Wrightam.

 North East Lincolnshire Council has installed a Wi-Fi network covering Victoria Street in central Grimsby.
 The service gives access to the Internet to the general public on a yearly subscription.

 Grimsby's Freeman Street cinema closed in 2004, leaving the Parkway cinema in Cleethorpes to serve the town.
 Periodic plans to build a new cinema in Grimsby have been made since.
 The Whitgift Film Theatre in John Whitgift Academy shows a programme of limited release and art-house films.